pikos90/tree.bins/cran-comments.md

 This is a new release, so there are no reverse dependencies.

+## Resubmission
+This is a resubmission.
+Following changes made:

 ## tree.bins() changes made

 Added additional functionality to tree.bins() function to allow user to specify a cp for individual variables if desired and added an additional option for the return parameter "both."
 Also updated vignettes and README files.